DriftwoodPalace/Hodl-Guide/hodler-guide/hodler-guide_10_preparations.md

 ## First steps

 An important part of the guide (and a great skill to have) is to know how to validate digital signatures.
-We are going to do a validation of this guide as a practice (and to control the guide)
+We are going to do a validation of this guide as a practice (and to control the guide).

 To start, download my signature `hundingsbane.asc`, `hodl-guide.pdf` and `hodl-guide.pdf.sig` HERE.
 It’s simply my digital fingerprint a .pdf file with this guide and a detached signature corresponding to the .pdf file.
 This ensures that the one controlling the public key hundingsbane.asc (me) signed the document.